dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 # Notes and Resources

+- Not seeing anything appear?
+Make sure you ran the `mutator-create-job` to create the initial table in BigQuery.
+I am still looking to improve this step.
 - Google Cloud Hosting Options overview: https://cloud.google.com/hosting-options
 - https://cloud.google.com/storage/docs/access-logs
 - You could in theory use the enricher as a collector on Cloud Run, but I have not tried this yet.